google/xls/docs_src/scheduling.md

 found that switching from the min-cut algorithm to SDC resulted in marginal improvements to benchmarks and increased compile times by an small and acceptable amount.

-[^lifetime]: The lifetime of a node is the interval starting at the cycle number
-    assigned to the node and ending at the maximum cycle number of the users of the node.

 ### Constraints